NBISweden/workshop-reproducible-research/pages/quarto/quarto-2-the-basics.md

 # Previewing documents

-Quarto has a highly useful command for whem you're working on a document:
+Quarto has a highly useful command for when you're working on a document:
 `preview`.
 It's essentially a live preview of the document you're working on that will automatically render when you introduce changes to the document.